 7. Negotiate the Best Deal

-Negotiating can feel intimidating, but it’s a normal part of buying a used car in Fort Worth, TX.
+Negotiating can feel intimidating, but it’s a normal part of buying a used car.
 Use your research to justify your offer.
 Here’s how to do it:

 Dealers might have more room to offer financing or warranties, while private sellers might give you a better deal upfront.